chenggyf/chenggyf.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Cheng Guo (过程) is a Human-Centered Computing Ph.D. ~~student~~ Candidate of [School of Computing at Clemson University](https://www.clemson.edu/cecas/departments/computing/).
+Cheng Guo (过程) is a User Experience Researcher at Google and a Human-Centered Computing Ph.D. ~~student~~ Candidate of [School of Computing at Clemson University](https://www.clemson.edu/cecas/departments/computing/).
 Cheng is working with Dr. [Kelly Caine](https://kellycaine.wordpress.com/) at [HATLab](https://www.hatlab.org/).
 Cheng is broadly interested in Usable Security & Privacy, Health Informatics and Social Computing.
 Currently, Cheng is investigating the relationship between identities and user behavior on Social Media Platforms.

 Cheng holds a Master of Science in Information Science from the [University of Pittsburgh](https://www.ischool.pitt.edu/).
 He also holds a Bachelor of Business in E-Commerce from the [Swinburne University of Technology](https://www.swinburne.edu.au/) and a Bachelor of Management in E-Commerce from the [Nanjing University of Chinese Medicine](https://www.njutcm.edu.cn/).